How Far Back Do Background Checks Go (The 1 Secret Exception)

 Felony Criminal Records Check

-Felony convictions are generally reported regardless of how long ago they occurred unless the state, county, or municipality laws or rules outlines how far back do background checks go.
+Felony convictions are generally reported regardless of how long ago they occurred unless the state, county, or municipality laws or rules outline how far back do background checks go.

 Misdemeanor Criminal Records Check